great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 6. Optional.
 Repeat steps 1 to 4 to add additional Expectations.

+7. Optional.
+Run a Validation.
+See [Run a Validation](/docs/cloud/validations/manage_validations#run-a-validation).

 ## Edit an Expectation

 1. In GX Cloud, click **Data Assets**.